 I’m already a Shapeways fan for the amazing designs people upload, such as jewelry and other items.
 This new package will make creating for 3D printers a lot more accessible.
 If you’ve never seen a 3D printer, they basically extrude molten plastic into layers, which build up, forming a shape.
 The layers and patterns can be programmed to create amazing organic or Spirograph-like forms.

 With Shapeways, you don’t need to buy your own 3D printer, those these may become common household items someday.
 (Lose your cell-phone case?
 Print one out.)

 The Intuos 3D will be for sale in late October 2016.
 Hopefully there will be enough time to sculpt a Halloween mask.

 Graphics tablets are sometimes also called pen tablets, computer drawing pads, or digital drawing pads.
-This article will focus on the types and features of Wacom graphics tablets–those where you do not draw on the screen, but on an opaque drawing tablet attached to a computer.
-(Note: You must use a computer, not a mobile device).
+Choosing the best Wacom tablet is not always easy.
+This article will focus on the types and features of Wacom graphics tablets–those where you do not draw on the screen, but on an opaque tablet attached to a computer.
+The chart provides links to corresponding Wacom tablet reviews on this blog.

 Wacom, a Japanese company, is the leader in the tablet market.
 Wacom drawing tablets are the most popular, and considered to be the best quality.
 This article will help you find the best Wacom tablet for your needs.